LinkerNetworks/iotcli-release/README.md

 * Push RPI application image
 * Search RPI app images from IoT Docker Registry(both public and logged-in user's images)

-Build image and push image is only available on ARM platform (RPI) currently.
+Build image and push image is only currently available on RPI (ARM v7) with Docker installed.

 > RPI is abbr for Raspberry PI